Drilling Frame with a direct drive motor

 Image courtesy Mandala Rose Works

 The drilling frame is similar to a drill in the way it works.
 For use, it is held in a quick change tool post (QCTP), and the QCTP is bolted to an cross slide.

 Drilling cutters take various shapes, and some examples from Holtzapffel's Turning and Mechanical Manipulation, vol. 5 - The Principles and Practice of Ornamental or Complex Turning are shown below.

 New cutters, made with carbide cutting surfaces, are available from Chris Ploof at Ornamental Tools.

-The cutter is typically held in a collet (one is shown in the picture to the left), but Jacobs drill chucks have also been used.
+The cutter is typically held in a collet (one is shown in the picture below), but Jacobs drill chucks have also been used.

 The cutter is traditionally rotated using an overhead drive, but direct drive approaches are also used.
 (An example of a direct drive approach is shown below on the right.)